Giannis Antetokounmpo: Early life

-As the son of immigrants from Nigeria, Giannis Sina Ougko Adetokunbo was born in Athens, Greece, on December 6, 1994.
-His father was a soccer player and his mother was a high jumper in Nigeria.
+As the son of immigrants from Nigeria, Giannis Sina Ugo Adetokunbo was born in Athens, Greece, on December 6, 1994.
+His father was a soccer player, and his mother was a high jumper in Nigeria.
 Three years earlier, they had moved from Lagos, leaving their firstborn son, Francis, under the care of his grandparents.
 Adetokunbo grew up in the Athens neighborhood of Sepolia in a primarily Nigerian household.
 His parents, as immigrants without work permits, could not easily find work, so Giannis and his older brother Thanasis helped by hawking watches, handbags, and sunglasses in the streets.
 In 2007, Adetokunbo started playing basketball.

 Although Adetokunbo and three of his four brothers were born in Greece, they did not automatically receive Greek citizenship as Greek nationality law follows jus sanguinis.
 Growing up, he sometimes felt like an outsider to both the Greek and Nigerian communities in Athens due to his parents' heritage and different skin color in the former, and due to his lack of understanding of the Yoruba or Igbo languages in the latter.
 For the first 18 years of his life, Adetokunbo could not travel outside the country and was effectively stateless, having no papers from Greece or Nigeria.
 He was eventually issued Greek citizenship on May 9, 2013, less than two months before the NBA draft.

-After gaining Greek citizenship, his official surname became Αντετοκούνμπο, the Greek transcription of Adetokunbo, which was then transliterated letter-for-letter and officially spelled on his Greek passport as Antetokounmpo.
+After gaining Greek citizenship, his official name became Γιάννης Σίνα Ούγκο Αντετοκούνμπο, the Greek transcription of Giannis Sina Ugo Adetokunbo, which was then transliterated letter-for-letter and officially spelled on his Greek passport as Giannis Sina Ougko Antetokounmpo.
 Giannis is a Modern Greek variant of Ioannes (John).
 Because many NBA fans could not pronounce his surname, he quickly became known as the "Greek Freak".
 Antetokounmpo also holds Nigerian citizenship, having received his Nigerian passport in 2015, and as such possesses dual citizenship.
 He has stated that he feels both Greek and Nigerian and that he embraces both his Greek, as well as his African/Nigerian identity.